McZazz/nodeNotes/README.md

 Clicking an output first, then an input creates a wire.
 As many connections as you want can be made.

 Deleting wires:
-Hover over a wire and double click.
+Hover over a wire so that it highlites, then double click it.

 Folder navigation:
 Click on the summary area of a folder, it will take you inside, or, to another folder if you specified that in it's settings.